-When Your Fans Are OnlineThe When Your Fans Are Online tab is accessed under Page Insights in the admin tab, and then under Posts.
+The When Your Fans Are Online tab is accessed under Page Insights in the admin tab, and then under Posts.
 The top stat shows the average number of fans who saw your Facebook posts per day of the week.
 Take note of these numbers and see why one day had more views than another.
 Was the content you posted that day the most relevant to your fans?
-Make sure you see how many engagements and interactions that specific post actually received as well.
+Make sure you understand how many engagements and interactions that specific post received as well.

 The next tab to notice is Best Post Types.
-The data supplied shows the various types of content posted and what the average engagement is on each type.
+The data supplied shows the various types of content posted and what the average engagement is in each kind.
 This data was available on Facebook’s Insights before the recent changes, but it needed to be inferred as it was not displayed as clearly as it is now.
-Especially in travel, it is true that photos generally resonate the most with fans, but it is still worth looking to see what types of content receive the most engagement and what kinds of engagement.
+In travel, photos generally resonate the most with fans, but it is still worth looking to see what types of content receive the most engagement and what kinds of engagement.
 Do the links you post receive a lot of clicks, but not as many likes, comments, or shares?
 If so, try refining your content strategy into something more relevant to your fans.

 Click around the other tabs under Page Insights to see what other analytics might be useful to you.
 If you’re not taking advantage of the breakdown of your fan demographics, you are missing out.
 You never know how your social media strategy can evolve based on who your fans are!
-It’s true there is a lot of paid data available out there, but there is also a lot of low-cost and free data as well that hotels need to be utilizing.
+There is indeed a lot of paid data available out there, but there is also a lot of low-cost and free data as well that hotels need to be utilizing.
 Make the most of what you have!